All Episodes

 I'm scaring the beachgoers.

-Scaring the fish for God's sake.
+You're scaring the fish, for God's sake.

 All right.